-As many people probably find out while planning their wedding, the photographer does not come cheap.
+As many people probably find out while planning their wedding, wedding photographers do not come cheap.
 And how can this be?
-Cameras are digital now, so don’t they just spend a few hours taking photos then go home, burn them on a disk and call it a day?
+Cameras are digital now, so don’t they spend a few hours taking photos, then go home, burn them on a disk, and call it a day?
 No, they don’t.
 Not even close.

-The fact is, many photographers charge thousands of dollars to shoot one day at a wedding (and maybe include another day for the engagement.)
-And if you’re curious, here is where those thousands of dollars are paying for:
+Many photographers charge thousands of dollars to shoot one day at a wedding (and maybe include another day for the engagement.)
+And if you’re curious, here is what those thousands of dollars are paying for:

 2.)
 The photographer’s time.
-On the surface it may seem like they only spend a couple hours here and there shooting your engagement session and then your wedding.
+On the surface, it may seem like they only spend a couple of hours here and there shooting your engagement session and then your wedding.
 This couldn’t be farther from the truth.
 For a wedding, a photographer spends anywhere from 60-80 hours editing the photographs.
-Each one is color corrected and each detail is taken care of.
-That blemish that popped up on your forehead the morning of the wedding won’t be a problem for a professional photographer, as they will take the time to edit it out of every, single, individual photograph, one at a time.
+Each one is color corrected, and each detail is taken care of.
+That blemish that popped up on your forehead the morning of the wedding won’t be a problem for a professional photographer, as they will take the time to edit it out of every single individual photograph, one at a time.

 4.)
 The photographer’s experience.
 Weddings aren’t something for the inexperienced.
-Think about it, would you want a DJ using your wedding as their trial run, or would you rather they know exactly what they’re doing?
-The same goes with your photographer, except their experience is probably even more important when it comes to wedding venders.
-If they’re standing in the wrong place to capture your special moment, that moment is gone forever; there is no “redo”.
-It’s well worth your time to pay a little extra money for something that knows exactly what they need to do to catch the essential wedding photographs.
+Would you want a DJ using your wedding as their trial run, or would you rather they know exactly what they’re doing?
+The same goes for your photographer, except their experience is probably even more important for wedding vendors.
+If they’re standing in the wrong place to capture your special moment, that moment is gone forever; there is no “redo.”
+It’s well worth your time to pay a little extra for something that knows exactly what they need to do to catch the essential wedding photographs.

 5.)
 The photographer’s talent.
-Some people call themselves photographers, when really, they aren’t even close.
+Some people call themselves wedding photographers, but they aren’t even close.
 A true photographer doesn’t just snap a picture; they capture a moment.
-You don’t want to simply see a bride and groom standing at the altar, you want to see the emotion on the groom’s face the first time he sees you walking down the aisle; you don’t want to see tables and place settings, you want to see the beauty of your special day just as it becomes bathed in a soft sunset light.
-A truly talented (and seemingly expensive) photographer will be able to accurately capture these memories.
+They capture the emotion on the groom’s face the first time he sees you walking down the aisle.
+Also, they capture the beauty of your special day just as it becomes bathed in soft sunset light.
+A truly talented (and seemingly expensive) photographer will be able to capture these memories accurately.

-Lily’s Bridal – Maryland’s top Bridal Boutique offering wedding dresses, bridesmaids dresses, mother’s dresses, prom dresses and tuxedo rentals.
+Lily’s Bridal – Maryland’s top Bridal Boutique, offers wedding dresses, prom dresses, and tuxedo rentals.
 Book your appointment today!